What Is a Construction Intelligence Platform?

 A Common Data Environment, or CDE, is a single, centralized digital space where all project information is stored and managed.
 Think of it as the ultimate source of truth for everyone involved—from architects and engineers to contractors and subcontractors.
 By breaking down information silos, a CDE ensures that every team member is working from the most up-to-date plans, documents, and models.
 This drastically reduces errors caused by miscommunication or outdated files.
 Platforms like Trimble’s Quadri and Connect are leading the way, helping teams integrate field workflows and collaborate more effectively, which saves time, cuts down on rework, and keeps projects on track.

-Integrating 3D Point Clouds
+Putting 3D Point Clouds to Work

 Creating a precise digital replica of a physical jobsite is now possible with 3D point cloud technology.
 This process uses scanners to capture millions of data points, which are then used to build a highly accurate 3D model of the site and its structures.
 This "digital twin" is incredibly valuable for planning and execution.
 You can use it to verify as-built conditions against design models, plan complex installations with confidence, and track progress over time.
 As the technology evolves, it’s becoming a go-to tool for quality control, helping teams catch discrepancies early and avoid expensive fixes down the line.